Forex market hours and liquidity

-With stocks, bonds, and most other financial products that are traded on various global exchanges, you can only make trades during the exchange’s business hours.
+With indices, shares and most other financial products that are traded on various global exchanges, you can only make trades during the exchange’s business hours.
 Fortunately for forex traders, currencies are free of this restriction and can be traded day or night, with the forex market hours being open 24 hours a day, 5 days a week.

 Because the Forex market does not have a physical location or a central exchange, it is considered an Over-the-Counter (OTC), or "Interbank", market due to the fact that the entire market is run electronically, within a network of banks.
 This means that you can place trades through your broker 24 hours a day and trade at a time that’s convenient for you.